-These Are the Movies on Rotten Tomatoes with the Lowest Ratings
+These Are the Movies on Rotten Tomatoes With 0 Percent Ratings

 Megaforce (1982); 0 percent

 If this picture didn't say it already, Megaforce—about an elite army of international fighters equipped with high-tech weaponry—is vastly cheesy.
 Even stronger action sequences and better special effects couldn't help this movie overcome the disaster it was destined to be.
-In her review in the New York Times, Janet Maslin wrote, "The movie was filmed in the desert through red-brown filters, and there seem to be big clouds of dust everywhere.
+In her review in The New York Times, Janet Maslin wrote, "The movie was filmed in the desert through red-brown filters, and there seem to be big clouds of dust everywhere.
 At best, it will make you thirsty."
 And for movies that are actually supposed to make you laugh, these are The 30 Funniest Movies of All Time and Where to Stream Them.

 Staying Alive (1983); 0 percent

 This sequel to the massive 1977 hit Saturday Night Fever was directed and co-written by Sylvester Stallone and stars the original film's disco king, John Travolta.
 But big names did not equal a big win in this case.
-Though Staying Alive was a box office success—earning $127 million worldwide on a $22 million budget—it was panned by critics.
+Though Staying Alive was a box-office success—earning nearly $65 million domestically on a $22 million budget—it was panned by critics.
 In fact, Entertainment Weekly later deemed it the "worst sequel ever made."

-But on the upside, Staying Alive was named one of the 100 most enjoyably bad movies ever made, according to the opposite of the Oscars, the Golden Raspberry Awards, AKA the "Razzies").
+But on the upside, Staying Alive was named one of the 100 most enjoyably bad movies ever made, according to The Official Razzie Movie Guide put out by the Golden Raspberry Awards (AKA the "Razzies").
 And for some '80s movies you'll actually want to remember, revisit these 30 Movie Quotes Every '80s Kid Knows by Heart.

 Bolero (1984); 0 percent

 In 1979, 10 made Bo Derek a star.
-But five years later, Bolero made her a laughingstock.
-Written and directed by her husband John Derek, Bolero had its leading lady traipsing around the globe for the sole purpose of finding a man to sleep with.
+Five years later, Bolero made her a laughingstock.
+Written and directed by her husband, John Derek, Bolero had its leading lady traipsing around the globe for the sole purpose of finding a man to sleep with.

 Bolero was nominated for nine Razzies, and won six.
-In 1990, the movie was once again in contention for a Razzie—Worst Picture of the Decade—but Mommy Dearest took the prize.
+In 1990, the movie was once again in contention for a Razzie—Worst Picture of the Decade—but Mommie Dearest took the prize.

 The Slugger's Wife (1985); 0 percent

 This romantic comedy about a baseball player (Michael O'Keefe) who becomes convinced his free-spirited wife (Rebecca De Mornay) is a lucky charm was written by the legendary Neil Simon (The Odd Couple).
-Perhaps, critics wouldn't have been so vicious in their assessment of the dismal love story if a comedic genius wasn't attached to it.
+Perhaps critics wouldn't have been so vicious in their assessment of the dismal love story if a comedic genius weren't attached to it.

 Panned for the lack of chemistry between the miscast leads, The Slugger's Wife couldn't even redeem itself as a great sports movie.
 According to TV Guide, "It is one of the most disappointing, least credible films about baseball in recent memory."